 How Does it Work?

 There are many kinds of deliberative and participatory styles.
-Deliberation, at is simplest involves creating the space for people who have different points of view to understand each other.
+Deliberation, at its simplest, involves creating the space for people who have different points of view to understand each other.
 Such deliberations go well beyond conventional town hall meetings.
 In a deliberation there is no “top table”.
-Instead a formal deliberation typically consists of parallel conversations on separate tables, with a well defined process for capturing input from every single participant and, sometimes, coming to a formal conclusion through a series of facilitated conversations.
+Instead a formal deliberation typically consists of parallel conversations on separate tables, with a well defined process for capturing input from every single participant and, sometimes, coming to a formal conclusion through a series of conversations, which may or may not be facilitated.